ZhangzrJerry/zhangzrjerry.github.io/docs/index.md

     Hi!
 I am @ZhangzrJerry (Zirui, ZHANG)
   </div>
   <p class="home-brief">
-    I am currently a student at the Hong Kong University of Science and Technology (HKUST), working as a robotics engineer in Next Innovation, and a program mentor for FRC 8214.
+    Hi!
+It's Zirui Zhang here~ I am currently a student at the Hong Kong University of Science and Technology (HKUST), working as a robotics engineer in Next Innovation STEM Center, and a program mentor for FRC 8214.
 I am also an FIRST Robotics Competition (FRC) alumni from 8011, 8811, 6399, 8214.
   </p>
   <div class="home-link">
     <a href="./resume">Resume</a> /